Villhellm/lovelace-animated-background/README.md

 | excluded_users | list | **Optional** | Users to be excluded
 | excluded_devices | list | **Optional** | Devices to be excluded

+While all entries are optional, it is recommended to at least set `default_url` or `entity` with `state_url`.
+Without one of those set you would never know this plugin was installed.

 [Troubleshooting](https://github.com/thomasloven/hass-config/wiki/Lovelace-Plugins)